 The endowment consisted of a rent charge of some land in Chilton and income from an orchard behind the almshouse.
 Further endowments came from Martha Deere (1784), George and Elizabeth Nugent (1830) and John Finch (1861).

-The beneficiaries were 6 poor widows, constant frequenters of the Church of England.
+The beneficiaries were 6 poor widows, aged over 55 and constant frequenters of the Church of England.
 This was later modified to Christians, with a preference for the Church of England, and single women.
 They had to have lived in Berkhamsted for ten years and be at least 55 years of age.
 Residential requirements have been widened to links with Berkhamsted and the area.
 New residents could only be appointed at the Feast of the Annunciation.

 Accommodation was 12 rooms.
 At a later date the provision for 6 widows was reduced to the current 4, though there are still 6 doors to the road.
 Cussans notes that the 6 widows each received 4s 4d a week from the endowments.

 According to the Housing Care website, the current accommodation is a sitting room about 4m square, a bedroom alcove and kitchen each about 4m by 2m, and a bathroom about 2.5m by 2m.
 Heating is by radiators from a gas boiler.
 The buildings were renovated in 1965.
 The management staff are non-resident, but there is a Careline facility.

 After over 300 years it still fills its original purpose.
 However there seem to be few references in historical documents or newspapers.
 It has just quietly and almost anonymously fulfilled its purpose.
 The John Sayer Almshouse Charity is still active (as at 2020), ref 208191 for the Charity Commission.
 A number of charities are linked with it, although only the John Sayer Almshouse Charity 208191-2 is specifically aimed at the almshouses.
 The almshouses are also affiliated to the Almshouse Association.

 The buildings were listed by Historic England in 1950, grade II.